Aly Cissokho: Early career

 Cissokho was born and raised in Blois, the capital city of the Loir-et-Cher département, to Senegalese parents.
 He grew up learning the sport of football from his three older brothers who are also football players.
-Mamadou, the eldest, and Demba remain in Blois playing for local amateur clubs AFM Blois and Blois Foot 41, respectively And sayyid cissokho age 16 who plays for an unknown club in England, while Issa plays for professional club Nantes in Ligue 1.
+Mamadou, the eldest, and Demba remain in Blois playing for local amateur clubs AFM Blois and Blois Foot 41, respectively, while Issa plays for professional club Nantes in Ligue 1.

 Cissokho began his football career at the age of eight playing for AMJ Blois.
 He spent four years in the club's benjamins section and, in 1999, joined the biggest club in the city, Blois Foot 41.
 While at the club, Cissokho settled into his role as a left back with his coaches describing him as a player with great potential.
 Following his move from Porto to Lyon, Blois were compensated €162,500 due to an agreement Blois reached with both Gueugnon and Porto.
 The payment helped the club achieve some stability after a few years of financial difficulties.
 After four years at Blois, Cissokho had a year's stint at FCO Saint-Jean-de-la-Ruelle.
 In 2004, while playing with Saint-Jean-de-la-Ruelle, Cissokho was spotted by the assistant manager of professional club FC Gueugnon Jean Acédo who recommended the player join his club, who were playing in the second division of French football, Ligue 2.
 In July 2004, he signed with the club and was inserted into the club's youth academy.

 After two years in the club's academy and another two years in the reserves, Cissokho made his professional debut on 25 May 2007 in a league match against Metz.
 He started and played the entire match in a 2–1 victory.
 Following the season, Cissokho signed his first professional contract agreeing to a three-year deal until June 2010.
 He was, subsequently, promoted to the senior team for the 2007–08 season and assigned the number 3 shirt by manager Alain Ravera.
 Under Ravera, Cissokho struggled for playing time often being utilized as a substitute, however, after the sacking of Ravera in October 2007, he was inserted into the starting lineup by new manager Alex Dupont.
 He appeared in 22 league matches during the campaign, starting in 15, but could not prevent Gueugnon from finishing dead last in the league, which meant relegation to the Championnat National.

-On 2 June 2008, Portuguese first division club Vitória de Setúbal confirmed on its website that the club had signed Cissokho to a three-year contract until 2011.
-He made his debut for the club on the 22 August 2008 in a match against Vitória de Guimarães playing the entire match in a 1–1 draw.
+On 2 June 2008, Primeira Liga club Vitória de Setúbal confirmed on its website that the club had signed Cissokho to a three-year contract until 2011.
+He made his debut for the club on 22 August 2008 in a match against Vitória de Guimarães playing the entire match in a 1–1 draw.
 Cissokho appeared in 15 league matches for the club and, also, made his European debut in a UEFA Cup match against Dutch club SC Heerenveen.